isyuricunha/automate-discord-messages/README.md

 #### Important Notes
 - Make sure your account has the necessary permissions to send messages in the specified channel.
 - The provided interval is in seconds.
-Adjust it according to your requirements (e.g. 3600 = 60 minutes = 1 hour).
+Adjust it according to your requirements (e.g. 3600 seconds = 60 minutes = 1 hour).
 - Ensure that your account token and channel ID are kept secure.
 Do not share them publicly.
 - I am not responsible for the use of the code by third parties, regardless of the reason.
 Therefore, in case of misuse or proper use, I bear no responsibility for its use by third parties.